OutSystems/docs-product/src/integration-with-systems/mobile-plugins/health-fitness/intro_v2.md

 ### Create logic to access and use health and fitness data

-The plugin reads and writes the data using **AdvancedQuery** client action.
+The plugin reads and writes the data through the **AdvancedQuery** client action.
 In the **AdvancedQuery** action, set the values for the predefined variables.

 The health or fitness query parameters might include: